Noise Levels in 02053, MA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 2,773 02053 residents, or 20.5%, live above that level.
 By land area, 25.3% of 02053 is above 55 dBA.

 Average noise levels for 02053 residents, grouped by direction from the center of 02053.
-Central 02053 carries the highest population-weighted average; Northern 02053 carries the lowest.
-Just 12% of residents in Northern 02053 live in blocks above the EPA's 55 dBA threshold, a third of the share in Central 02053.
+The highest population-weighted average is in southwestern 02053; the lowest is in northeastern 02053, where just 10% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Quiet office to normal conversation